docker/docs/docker-for-mac/docker-toolbox.md

 > **Note**: If you have a shell script as part of your profile that sets these
 > `DOCKER` environment variables automatically each time you open a command
-> window, then you need to unset these each time you want to use Docker Desktop for Mac.
+> window, then you need to unset these each time you want to use Docker Desktop.

 > If you install Docker Desktop on a machine where Docker Toolbox is installed..
 >